 What is the difference between pest control and bird control?

-In theory nothing and everything, In the UK for the purpose of carrying out pest control of animals, birds or insects we have to look at the law.
-The government decides the legal statues of what is a pest, and not the public’s perception of something being a pest.
+In theory, nothing and everything.
+In the UK to carry out pest control of animals, birds or insects, we have to look at the law.
+The government decides the legal status of what is a pest, and not the public's perception of something being a pest.
 At present all birds are protected by the 1981 wildlife and countryside Act, which means no bird can legally be called a pest.

 What is the difference in controlling a pest and controlling a pest bird in law?

 The control of pests is required in law and must not affect others.
 All birds under UK law are protected and have not been given pest status; this means no person has a legal duty to control bird numbers.
 However, birds can create safety and health issues with their droppings carrying bacterias such as E coil, and salmonella, and nesting sites harbouring pests such as fleas and mites; which can have health implications for humans you have a legal duty to prevent them.

 Why do companies say pest bird control if birds are not a pest?